 Sherlock stands up; he never sits still for long.

-"A combination of your shirt, eyes and forehead told me that you had only eaten a cheese sandwich, not slept at all and had ignored your work completely in the four days since you believed John had died-"
+"A combination of your shirt, eyes and forehead told me that you had only eaten a cheese sandwich, not slept at all and had ignored your work completely since you believed John had died.
+Not a very rational approach, is it?"

 Mycroft puts down his mug.
-"I was stressed at thesecurity risk."
+"I was stressed about the security risk."

-Sherlock takes his coat which is draped over the back of his chair.
+Sherlock takes his coat and scarf which aredraped over the back of his chair.